-Caritas Tanzania was established by the Tanzania Episcopal Conference (TEC) in 1971 with the aim to coordinate charitable as well as social development activities in the dioceses of Tanzania; as such, it is the socio-economic wing (or department) of TEC.
-Caritas Tanzania activities are to empower communities to improve their living conditions through equality between men and women and development programmes, emergency relief and humanitarian assistance and skill training to promote income generating activities (IGA) of CT.
+Caritas Tanzania was founded by the Tanzania Episcopal Conference (TEC) in 1971 to coordinate charitable and social development activities in the dioceses of Tanzania.
+It is therefore the socio-economic wing (or department) of the TEC.
+Caritas Tanzania’s activities seek to empower communities by improving their living conditions through gender and development programs, emergency and humanitarian assistance, and training to encourage income-generating activities.

-Caritas Tanzania are active in the following areas of humanitarian programmes :
+Caritas Tanzania is involved in humanitarian programs in the following sectors :

-- Improving Quality of Management of Community Development Programmes in the Dioceses of Tanzania
+- Programs to Improve the Quality of Community Development Management in Tanzania’s Dioceses

-- Further Support to the ‘National Gender and Development Programme’
+- Support the national Gender and Development program

-Caritas Tanzania main office in Dar es Salaam employs 11 staff.
-The main office serves the 34 Catholic Dioceses in Tanzania mainland and Zanzibar.
-Caritas Tanzania is governed by a Board of Directors, chaired by the Bishop Chairman, an includes elected representatives from the level of diocesan Caritas/Development Offices.
-The Board is responsible for policy development and the strategic orientation of CT; they play a supervisory and advisory role with respect to the services and programmes undertaken by CT.
+Caritas Tanzania’s headquarters in Dar es Salaam employs 11 people.
+The headquarters serves the 34 Catholic dioceses in Tanzania and Zanzibar.
+Caritas Tanzania is governed by a Board of Directors, chaired by the Presiding Bishop, which is composed of elected representatives from the diocesan Caritas/Development offices.
+The Board is responsible for the policy and strategic direction of CT.
+It plays a monitoring and advisory role with respect to TC services and programs.

-Caritas Tanzania works in partnership and receives support from the Caritas Internationalis confederation, such as Caritas Africa, Caritas Germany, Caritas Australia and Caritas AMECEA (Association of Member Episcopal Conferences in Eastern Africa).
-In addition, the agency represents TEC in a number of national networks (e.g. Tanzania Coalition for Debt and Development, Tanzania Gender Networking Programme, Tanzania Ecumenical Dialogue Group).
+Caritas Tanzania collaborates with, and receives support from, the Caritas Internationalis confederation, such as Caritas Africa, Caritas Germany, Caritas Australia, and Caritas AMECEA.
+The organization also represents TEC in several national networks, such as the Tanzania Coalition for Debt and Development, the Tanzania Gender Networking Programme, and the Tanzania Ecumenical Dialogue Group.